 The final positive narrative is focused on emphasising Russia as the dominant power in Syria.
-Russian outlets commonly feature news about Russia negotiating with Syrian neighbours about security and geopolitical issues and that other powers active in the region, including the United States, need to seek Russia's approval before they can take any action in Syrian territory.
-The role of the Syrian government or the president is usually completely omitted and the underlying message about who is the real power broker that decides the future of the country is crystal clear.
+Russian outlets commonly feature news about Russia negotiating with Syrian neighbours about security and geopolitical issues97 and that other powers active in the region, including the United States, need to seek Russia's approval before they can take any action in Syrian territory.98 The role of the Syrian government or the president is usually completely omitted and the underlying message about who is the real power broker that decides the future of the country is crystal clear.99 commonplace.101 As such, this narrative also corresponds to the notion of Russia being a superpower-emphasis on Russian superiority on the international level, and features commonly in Russian strategic narratives worldwide.102

 What stands out as a common feature is a narrative emphasising Russian dominance over the United States in the country.
-Stories in which Russian military or diplomacy seems to have the upper hand over those of the United States are given significant attention and reports of various ways in which the Russian military is technologically superior to the U.S. military are also commonplace.
-As such, this narrative also corresponds to the notion of Russia being a superpower-emphasis on Russian superiority on the international level, and features commonly in Russian strategic narratives worldwide.
+Stories in which Russian military or diplomacy seems to have the upper hand over those of the United States are given significant attention100 and reports of various ways in which the Russian military is technologically superior to the U.S. military are also